π¬π Ghana

 View Less

-about 1 year ago
+about 1 month ago

 Issued by πΊπΈ

-Updated to reflect threats against LGBTQI+ travelers.
+Updated to reflect threats against women travelers and increased risks in specific regions.

 - In urban areas and crowded markets